 Failure to comply with the directions or requests of a University employee (faculty, administrator, and/or staff) acting in the performance of their duties, and/or with a policy, procedure and/or guideline.
 Specific Compliance violations include:

 Failure to comply with specific emergency regulations and evacuation procedures for buildings on University premises.

 Compliance with Student Conduct Process

-Failure to complete the sanctions imposed on a student who previously participated in the student conduct process.
+Failure to complete the sanctions imposed on a student pursuant to the Student Conduct Process.

-Attempts to commit acts prohibited by the Student Code of Conduct or encouraging others to commit acts prohibited by the Student Code of Conduct may be addressed to the same extent as completed violations.
-A student may be found complicit if he or she is aware of a violation of the Student Code of Conduct and has the ability to report the violation, but fails to do so or fails to remove oneself from reasonable proximity of the violation.
+An attempt to commit an act or acts prohibited by the Student Code of Conduct and/or encouraging others to commit an act or acts prohibited by the Student Code of Conduct.
+A student may be found responsible for Complicity if they are aware of a violation of the Student Code of Conduct and fails to report it and/or fails to remove oneself from reasonable proximity of a violation.

-Knowingly furnishing false information in any form to a member of the University community.
+Knowingly furnishing false information to a University employee.

 Intentionally making a false report of a bomb, fire, attack or other emergency.

 Tampering with or misusing fire alarms or obstructing the functioning of fire alarms, fire exits, fire-fighting equipment, smoke/heat detectors and sprinkler systems on University premises.
-Additionally, causing or creating a fire; the use of all open flame devices such as (but not limited to): incense, candles, kerosene lamps, hibachis, and barbecue grills; the use of natural trees or wreaths; and the use of any and all fireworks.
+Causing or creating a fire; using open-flame devices including, but not limited to, incense, candles, kerosene lamps, hibachis, and barbecue grills; using natural trees or wreaths; using fireworks.

 Forgery, alteration or misuse of University documents, records or identification.